jjurm/cssz-web/content/events/2023-05-13-cambridge-zurich-exchange.md

   registration:
     link: https://forms.gle/4LBqwbPfhBqG23SE6
     text: Application Form

+  notes:
+    - alert_type: warning
+      icon: solid/info
+      text: |
+        UPDATE: Selection has been announced.
+The date of Cambridge students coming to Zurich will be changed.
+First part of exchange (in Cambridge) stays in May as planned.
 ---

 Collaboration between [**Cambridge University Czech and Slovak Society (CUCSS)**](https://cucss.uk/) and **Czech and Slovak Students in Zurich (CSSZ)** brings an opportunity for members of the two societies to visit the other city.